my desired life planning

 Around this time that my soul wasn't feeling quite settled, I was partnered with an executive coach who had me do an exercise where I looked at, reflected on and rated a full spectrum of areas in my life.
 This was very different for me as most coaches focused on work life, not whole life.

 The first time I reflected on the full spectrum of my life, I ended up in tears.
 I cried because I realized that I'd been so focused on a few pieces of my life that I hadn't really enjoyed much of it.
 Seriously.
 It was a huge wake up call for me.

 Let me explain more for the other workaholics reading this post.

-The career section?
-Boom.
+The my work section?
+Easy.
 I'd been promoted over a dozen times in a decade and was running teams, P&L's and creating products that people loved.

-The financial section?
-Growing up under two accountants and having read (and followed) Suzy Orman's steps to financial freedom, I was well on my way to freedom!
+The my finances section?
+Growing up under two accountants and having read and followed Suzy Orman's steps to financial freedom, I was well on my way to freedom!

-Friends, Fun, Giving, Spirituality and more took a back seat.
+My freetime, my tribe and my health took more took a back seat.
 Other than my honeymoon, I'm not sure if I took more than one vacation in my 20s.
 Seriously.

 Having done my first assessment years ago, I now do this two times a year.
 It's been a wonderful tool to help me continue to learn about myself and work toward building a life I want.
 It's a big part of the reason I made such a big shift in my career and followed my passion.